-Pruitt said he knows you can’t win in the SEC without a quality quarterback, and there’s some question as to whether returning sophomores Jarrett Guarantano and Will McBride can pose a threat to start over Chryst.
-The incoming Stanford quarterback has experience in the pro-style offense new Vols offensive coordinator Ty Helton will run, and Guarantano and McBride need to make the most of spring to learn the system or one could transfer out.
+Pruitt said he knows you can’t win in the SEC without a quality quarterback, and there is some question whether returning sophomores Jarrett Guarantano and Will McBride can pose a threat to start over Chryst.
+The incoming Stanford quarterback has experience in the pro-style offense that new Vols offensive coordinator Ty Helton will run, and Guarantano and McBride need to make the most of spring to learn the system or one could transfer.

 2. Offensive line

 Tennessee fans know all about the lack of depth here, especially after Freshman All-American Trey Smith was ruled out with a non-orthopedic condition that has required treatments.
-That leaves it up to Drew Richmond to prove he can finally live up to his 5-star recruiting ranking after two disappointing seasons.
+That leaves it up to Drew Richmond to prove he finally can live up to his 5-star recruiting rating after two disappointing seasons.
 Up-and-comers Ryan Johnson and Riley Locklear need to add some power, as does junior Marcus Tatum.

 3. The coaches

-Pruitt’s staff must get on the same page quickly, and that’s easier said than done considering the different backgrounds they all come from.
-It’s up to the assistants to make sure they’re on the same page as the head coach philosophically, and teaching things the way he wants them taught.
+Pruitt’s staff must get on the same page quickly, and that is easier said than done considering the different backgrounds they all come from.
+It is up to the assistants to make sure they’re on the same page as the head coach philosophically and teaching things the way he wants them taught.
 Tennessee likely will simplify a great deal this first season for the sake of better execution.